 - 1. Contractor agrees that DHCS has the right to withhold payments until Contractor has submitted any required data and reports to DHCS, as identified in this Exhibit A, Attachment I or as identified in Document 1F(a), Reporting Requirement Matrix for Counties. - 2.
-Contractor shall submit documentation to DHCS in a format specified by DHCS that complies with the following requirements:
+Contractor shall submit documentation to DHCS in a format specified by DHCS that complies with the following requirements: - i.

-- i.
 Offers an appropriate range of services that is adequate for the anticipated number of beneficiaries for the service area, - ii.
-Maintains a network of providers that is sufficient in number, mix and geographic distribution to meet the needs of the anticipated number of beneficiaries in the area, - iii.
-Submits the documentation described in paragraph (2) of this section as specified by DHCS, but no less frequently than the following: - a.
-At the time it enters into this Agreement with DHCS. - b.
-At any time there has been a significant change (as in the Contractor's operations that would affect adequate capacity and services, including: - i.
-Changes in Contractor services, benefits, geographic service area or payments; or - ii.
-Enrollment of a new population in the Contractor. - iv.
-DHCS review and certification to CMS.
-After DHCS reviews the documentation submitted by the Contractor, DHCS shall certify to CMS that the Contractor has complied with the state's requirements for availability of services, as set forth in §438.206. - v.
+Maintains a network of providers that is sufficient in number, mix and geographic distribution to meet the needs of the anticipated number of beneficiaries in the area, and - iii.
+Demonstrates the Contractor's compliance with the parity requirements set forth in 42 CFR §438.900 et seq. - 3.
+The Contractor shall submit the documentation described in paragraph (2) of this section as specified by DHCS, but no less frequently than the following: - i.
+At the time it enters into this Agreement with DHCS. - ii.
+At any time there has been a significant change in the Contractor's operations that would affect adequate capacity, services, and parity, including: - i.
+Changes in Contractor services, benefits, geographic service area or payments. - ii.
+Enrollment of a new population in the Contractor. - iii.
+Changes in a quantitative limitation or nonquantitative limitation on a substance use disorder benefit. - iii.
+After DHCS reviews the documentation submitted by the Contractor, DHCS shall certify to CMS that the Contractor has complied with the state's requirements for availability of services, as set forth in §438.206, and parity requirements, as set forth in 42 CFR §438.900 et seq.

+iv.
 CMS' right to inspect documentation.
 DHCS shall make available to CMS, upon request, all documentation collected by DHCS from the Contractor.

-3. California Outcomes Measurement System (CalOMS) for Treatment (CalOMS-Tx)
+4. California Outcomes Measurement System (CalOMS) for Treatment (CalOMS-Tx)